 Vulnerability Scanning

 The IT Security office conducts vulnerability scanning at Virginia Tech.
 Vulnerability scans are designed to identify potential vulnerabilities in operating systems, application software, and network devices.
-A vulnerability scan can target a specific type of system (e.g. web server) or be a broad, exhaustive audit of an operating system.
+A vulnerability scan can target a specific type of system (e.g. web server) or be a broad, general scan of an operating system.

 The IT Security office will schedule a time with you to scan your devices, as well as establish the scope of the scan.
 After the scan has been completed the IT security office will provide a complete copy of the vulnerability scan report.

-Vulnerability scans can be requested through the Virginia Tech ServiceNow Catalog.
-Once submitted, an analyst with the Security Office will contact you to discuss the details of the scan.
+Vulnerability scans can be requested through ServiceNow.
+Once submitted, an analyst with the Security Office will contact you to discuss details.

 Request Vulnerability Scan (ServiceNow)